diazrenata/scadsanalysis/analysis/reports/found_all.md

 Here is how Simpson behaves in S and N space where we found them all:

 ![](found_all_files/figure-markdown_github/even%20v%20s%20and%20n-1.png)

-There is nothing to learn when s0 = 1 or really 2.

 Here is how the histogram changes as we bin the lognparts into 5s: